VirTool:Win32/DefenderTamperingRestore: Settings Restored or Threat?

 A Defender tampering alert can mean Microsoft restored unsafe security settings, but the source of the change still matters.

 If the alert appeared right after running Microsoft Safety Scanner (MSERT), and no suspicious file path remains in Protection History, it may be an auto-heal report rather than a live infection.
-If it appears repeatedly, points to a script/crack/download folder, or Defender settings keep turning off, investigate it as possible tampering and scan the system before restoring any item.
+If it appears repeatedly, points to a script, crack, installer, archive, or download folder, or Defender settings keep turning off, investigate it as possible tampering and scan for leftovers before restoring or allowing anything.

 If the problem began with an accidental Allow on device click rather than Defender-tampering settings, first remove the allowed threat and review exclusions, then return to this tampering checklist only if settings keep changing.